LAST UPDATED: 5/13/23 – Serengeti National Park Safari Guide

 In order to make sure that you get everything out of your safari experience in the Serengeti that you possibly can, I have provided some general safari tips below for you to review.

-- Be Patient and Open-Minded – When you are on safari, everything isn’t going to go according to plan.
+When you are on safari, everything isn’t going to go according to plan.
 The weather, the animal’s behavior, and other factors are going to impact where you go and what you see.
-The Serengeti National Park provides some of the most reliable wildlife viewing opportunities in Africa, but even in the Serengeti, you have to be ready to adjust your plans if necessary.

-- Ask Lots of Questions – Make sure you ask your safari guide a lot of questions while you are in the Serengeti.
+Make sure you ask your guide a lot of questions while you are in the Serengeti.
 It is easy to get caught up in the moment and forget to ask which type of animal you are looking at or why they are doing what they are doing, but your safari guide is there to answer these questions for you.
 And believe me, they enjoy answering these questions.
 Don’t get home and regret not asking those questions.

 More than anything else, the best tip I can give you is to just have fun.
 Going on a Serengeti National Park safari should be a trip of a lifetime, and you should enjoy every single second of this adventure.
 Don’t get caught up on the little things that might go wrong.
 Before you know it you will be back at home and left with just the memories and pictures of your adventure.
 Make those memories great ones!